PMEC-OSU/FOSTWIN/README.md

 7. On one of the dates you scheduled in Step 3, login to the system, upload your model, set to competition mode, compile, and confirm that your controller can operate at 1 kHz loop rate on baseline Speedgoat target.
    1. Optionally while running your model, test changing control parameters (if your model has any) to optimize the power output over a 180 s simulation.
 8. Once satisfied, email your controller and your optimized control parameters (if relevant) to graham@evergreeninnovations.co by **June 16th 2023**
-9. If your controller was within the top **N** submissions, you'll be emailed with your results and a conversation will start to get your personal information and arrange travel reimbursement to attend the MASK Basin Workshop in September 2023.
+9. If your controller was within the top 5 submissions, you'll be emailed with your results and a conversation will start to get your personal information and arrange up to $2000 in travel reimbursement to attend the MASK Basin Workshop in September 2023.

 ## Scheduling times